-If you have always wondered how do Eskimos live, this is your chance to get a glimpse.
+If you have always wondered how Eskimos live, this is your chance to get a glimpse.
 The Icehotel located in Jukkasjarvi is constructed entirely of ice and snow.
 The beds are sculpted out of ice and the room is decorated with ice sculptures.
 Don’t worry, there are fur blankets and thermal sleeping bags to keep you warm during the freezing nights.

 7. Take a dip in the thermal waters of Blue Lagoon, Iceland

 Swimming in the stunning blue waters of the Blue Lagoon is worth its own bucket list entry.
 The man-made Blue Lagoon is a geothermal spa located in a lava field near Reykjanes in Iceland.
-The spa allows you to relax & rejuvenate in the mineral-rich waters and soak the beauty of your scenic surroundings.
+The spa allows you to relax & rejuvenate in the mineral-rich waters and soak in the beauty of your scenic surroundings.